nerdCopter/OpenDRS/README.md

 ## 7. Technical Details

 ### 7.1.
-Algorithm
+Algorithm Implementation

-The scripts use multiple analysis methods to identify cluster imbalances:
+**Important**: These scripts implement a custom DRS-like algorithm that is **not equivalent** to VMware's native DRS engine.
+Key technical differences:

+**Data Source:**
+- Uses real-time vSphere `QuickStats` data (current CPU/memory utilization)
+- Does NOT use historical performance data or saved statistics that VMware DRS leverages
+- No trend analysis or predictive modeling capabilities

+**Analysis Methods:**

 **Cluster Filtering:**
 - Analyze all clusters when no `-Clusters` parameter is specified (default behavior)